How this works

 Why I make them

 I started making jumpers for my children when I couldn’t find any warm wool jumpers that were made from British wool and were not covered in dinosaur print or made from polyester.
-I had such a lot of demand to make adult ones too - and this has been my full time job ever since.
+I had a lot of demand to make adult ones too and this has been my full time job ever since.

 My Life in the Wind

 I am most active on my newsletter.
 I send it weekly between September and May.
-It’s the best way to find out when the shop opens but is also where I write.
-About things like style, motherhood, sustainable fashion, work.
+It’s the best way to find out when the shop opens but is also where I write; about things like style, motherhood, sustainable fashion, work.
 It is popular and I have been urged to move it to Substack but for now, it’s here and there is no paywall.
 Sign on up, I won’t bombard you.

 Sign Up